-Being a single mother is one of the most difficult challenges that a women can every face.
+Being a single mother is one of the most difficult challenges that a woman can ever face.
 And I know, I am part of the club.

 What got you here isn’t so important.
 What’s important is seeing the positive side – although it has cost me a lot to see it!
 Having children brings with it everything that you never thought you could have being single: love, companionship, and infinite joy.

-Our God was the victim of trickery, despisal, lies, indifference, rejection and hate.
+Our God was the victim of trickery, despisal, lies, indifference, rejection, and hate.
 Who can understand us better than He?
-They best place for single moms to find refuge is in the heart of Christ!
+The best place for single moms to find refuge is in the heart of Christ!
 And what better model than Holy Mary?!

 1. Don’t be afraid of being alone